 - Pour 3/4 of the batter into the loaf tin then stop.

 - Take your shapes/bunnies out the freezer.
-Carefully push the shape/bunny vertically into the batter and repeat, lining up all your shape to make a straight line through the middle of your shape.
+Push a bunny into your batter in the tin.
+Repeat with all the other bunnys til you get a line of the rabbits slightly covered in chocolate batter.
 Make sure you leave space at either end of the tin for the remaining batter,

 - Bake in the oven for40-45 mins, checking it’s cooked using a skewer.
 If it comes out clean it’s done!